 What is a Spinal Decompression Table?

-A spinal decompression table is used in nonsurgical spinal decompression therapy, and there are two different types of spinal decompression tables.
+A spinal decompression table is used in non-surgical spinal decompression therapy, and there are two different types of spinal decompression tables currently available.
 The first table consists of a cable and pulley system that creates a pull on the patient's body.
-The second type of table consists of an upper and lower body portion that move independently from one another.
-The latter type of table is much more effective at preventing muscle guarding, which will help you with the best possible outcome as a chiropractic patient.
+The second type of table (used by Dr. Francis) consists of an upper and lower body portion that move independently from one another.
+The latter type of table is much more effective at preventing muscle guarding and can be tailored to a specific direction based on the patients’ injury, which will help you with the best possible outcome as a chiropractic patient.
 Muscle guarding can be described as a tense state in which the muscles are held in readied position to act - imagine when a runner is at the starting line and is waiting for the signal to begin the initial take-off sprint.
 The runner holds the required muscles in a partially contracted state so that they can explode upon take-off and use the muscles as quickly as possible.

-Furthermore, a decompression table carefully straps the patient onto it using a harness.
+Furthermore, a decompression table carefully straps the patient onto it using a harness or leg straps.
 Soft pillows or other props are often used to ensure comfort, while also keeping the spine in the best possible position for decompression.
-Once the patient is in proper positioning, two parts of the table begin to pull apart from one another and the pull creates the decompression.
+Once the patient is in proper positioning, part of the table begins to pull apart from one another and the pull creates the decompression.
 The amount of pull, or poundage, varies on the type of decompression that is trying to be accomplished and also depends on the physicality of the person who is being decompressed.
 A cervical decompression protocol can be minimal, around 5 pounds as a baseline, whereas lumbar decompression on a larger patient can be upward to 100 pounds.

 How is Spinal Decompression Therapy Performed?

-As we have discussed above, Spinal Decompression Therapy is performed on a motorized table that allows the lower half of the table to move, while the upper half stays fixed.
-The great thing about it, is that you can be fully clothed while laying on your back.
+As we have discussed above, Spinal Decompression Therapy is performed on a moveable and/or motorized table that allows the lower half of the table to move, while the upper half stays fixed.
+The great thing about it, is that you can be fully clothed while during the process.

-You’ll be secured with a harness around your hips that is connected to the lower part of the table.
+You’ll either be secured with a harness around your hips that is connected to the lower part of the table, or your feet will be secured to the lower part of the table.

 Once secured onto the table, the chiropractor will operate the table to stretch your body and relieve pressure and pain.